A truly great financial advisor cares deeply about their clients.

 3. It boosts referrals, with no awkward conversations

-Fortunately, a good NPS process automatically makes it easy to ask for referrals from your happiest clients.
+Fortunately, a good NPS process automatically makes it easy to ask for referrals from your happiest clients and helps you learn how to find clients as a financial advisor.
 Consider the following:

 In a classic NPS survey you ask a single question like this, “On a scale of 1-10, how likely are you to recommend us to a friend?”.